HiraNamdeen/Hira-Namdeem/README.md

-- 👋 Hi, I’m @HiraNamdeen
+- 👋 Hi, I’m @HiraNamdeem
 - 👀 I’m interested in doing moreand more projects related to AI, C++ and many more.
 - 🌱 I’m currently learning Digital Marketing course, I have done certified course of  Data Science With Python.
 - 💞️ I’m looking to collaborate on having a hardworking team